ufal/npfl129/tasks/thyroid_competition.md

 The performance of your system is measured using _accuracy_ of correctly predicted examples and your goal is to achieve at least 96% accuracy.
-Note that you can use any number of **generalized linear models from sklearn** to solve this assignment (but no decision trees, MLPs, …).
+Note that you can use any number of **generalized linear models from sklearn** to solve this assignment (but no other ML models like decision trees, MLPs, …;
+however, you can use any supporting methods like pre/post-processing, data manipulation, evaluation, cross-validation, …).